 The operating systems, browsers, cameras, mp3 players, screen sizes are all different and affect direct response and other user behavior.
 Today’s consumers choose their preferred communication channels–mobile, email, Web, broadcast, or contact center.

-With newspapers in decline, consumers ditching land lines for mobile (80-85% U.S. penetration), brands are shifting their marketing budgets where consumers hang-out.
-And, in most cases, consumers are with their phones, accessing the mobile Internet, engaging with mobile applications and talking to their friends.
+With newspapers in decline, consumers ditching land lines for mobile (80-85% U.S. penetration), brands continue shifting their marketing budgets elsewhere.
+In most cases, consumers use their phones to access the Internet, engage with mobile applications and talk to their friends.

 The Mobile Ecosystem

 Mobile as a marketing tool is relatively young.
-To some marketers, mobile’s ecosystem of brands, ad agencies, mobile marketing firms, website designers, publishers, carriers, aggregators, ad networks, mobile email providers, application developers, regulators and end-users appears complex and challenging.
+To some marketers, mobile’s ecosystem of brands, ad agencies, mobile marketing firms, website designers, publishers, carriers, aggregators, ad networks, mobile email providers, application developers, regulators, and end-users appears complex and challenging.